Blacklands Railroad: Henderson-Overton Branch (HOB)

 In 2017, Blacklands Railroad established a transload site in Henderson under its Black Gold Terminals subsidiary to help customers in the area gain access to the rail network even if they were not located on the railroad.

 HOB commodities include asphalt, steel, lumber, and chemicals.

 Black Gold Terminals

 Black Gold Terminals was created in 2017 as a subsidiary of Blacklands Railroad.
 Blacklands Railroad leveraged its knowledge and experience in the rail industry to provide an additional service to shippers looking to move goods by rail, regardless of whether they have direct rail access.
-Specializing in transloading, contract switching, and industrial rail parks, Black Gold Terminals operates transload facilities in Henderson, Texas; Odessa, Texas; Reno, Nevada; and Albuquerque, New Mexico.
+Specializing in transloading, contract switching, and industrial rail parks, Black Gold Terminals operates transload facilities in Henderson, Texas; Longview, TX, and Shreveport, LA.